mvaganov/thinkwithtools/llm_workflow_manifesto.md

 LLMs can produce code without understanding; growth belongs to developers who choose to earn it.

 ## Next Steps
-"Part 2: Software Development Workflow with LLMs" is a list of tactics to get value out of LLMs in your programming workflow, while augmenting your intelligence as a developer, without needing a compute token budget afforded to software professionals.
+"Part 2: Software Development Workflow with LLMs" is a list of strategies and tactics to get value out of LLMs in your programming workflow, while augmenting your intelligence as a developer, without needing a compute token budget afforded to software professionals.

 "Part 3: Programming with LLM Gotchas and Anti-patterns" is a compendium of perverse incentives and specific warnings to help recognize LLM usage habits that harm software development.